 ADULTS: 18 +

-In adults, the symptoms are not like sleep apnea (see charts).
+In adults, the symptoms are not like sleep apnea (see charts above).
 An untreated adult with this has a reaction time that is slowed (comparable to being impaired with alcohol).
 Some studies have shown that patients with UARS have worse psychomotor performance than those with untreated sleep apnea.
 In severe cases, the cardiovascular morbidity is similar to sleep apnea (enlarged right ventricle of the heart and increased blood pressure resistant to treatment).
 Untreated UARS is similar or in some cases even worse than untreated sleep apnea for the risk of falling asleep while driving a car or operating machinery and being injured.
 Type 2 diabetes and under active thyroid are also common in this group.
 The other hallmark of UARS is chronic pain.
-It has been linked to Fibromyalgia (up to 40% of FM patients have this), Chronic Myofascial Pain (more than 35% have this), and all adults with UARS are grinders and often present with sensitive, broken teeth.
+It has been linked to Fibromyalgia (up to 40% of FM patients suffer from UARS), Chronic Myofascial Pain (more than 35% suffer from this), and most, if not all, adults with UARS are grinders and often present with sensitive, broken teeth.

 The causes of UARS are only starting to be understood.
 The leading cause of UARS in all age groups is enlarged tonsil and adenoid tissue blocking or partially blocking the airway, usually resulting from allergies.
 The resulting allergic rhinitis (plugged nose due to allergies) can cause craniofacial anomalies (distortions in the face such as deviated septum, facial asymmetries affecting the airway, narrow high palates, large tongues, long soft palates), neuromuscular diseases (causing collapse of the soft tissue of the upper airway and blockages).
 Children who are obese are at higher risk of developing both UARS and OSA.
 As the BMI index increases, UARS can quickly appear and rapidly convert into Sleep Apnea due to fat deposits in the back of the throat.
 In severe obesity in children, CPAP therapy is the only course of treatment and new pediatric CPAP machines and masks are available when indicated.
 In adults, narrow tracheas and nasal passages can result in restrictions in airflow and cause this disease.